Off the Beaten Path Trek

 Our destination, Makalu Base Camp (5,000m), brings us to one of Nepal’s most remote and unfrequented areas.
 As well as the very pristine area trail to Makalu base camp takes you deep into the high Himalayas.
 The giant of Makalu, The Great Black, looms above you, Everest, Lhotse, and Baruntse.

 We will do this off-the-beaten-path trek via Arun Valley.
-The Arun River between Num and Seduwa will have the fittest trekker’s heart pounding.
+The Arun River between Num and Seduwa will have the fittest Trekkers’ hearts pounding.
 For those with a keen eye, there is a large variety of orchids, aromatic plants, oak, and primrose.
 Not least of all, there are 19 species of bamboo.
-During this Nepal remote trek route, you will meet the ethnic groups of Limbu, Newar, and Rai at the lower heights.
+During this remote Nepal trek route, you will meet the ethnic groups of Limbu, Newar, and Rai at the lower heights.

 While we are on the beaten path, trekking to high elevations, there are Tibetan Buddhists.
 These people live in isolated villages.
 They rely mainly on subsistence farming for their livelihoods and are culturally rich.
 The highlights of this rich natural paradise include beautiful mountains and pristine forests.

 It has a wide variety of plants and animal life.
-Thus, they are simple and warm-hearted local people with rich, varied customs.
-You need help finding modern facilities and amenities in this off-the-beaten-path trek region.
-But you get blessed with an incredible diversity of natural beauty.
+Thus, the locals are simple and warm-hearted, with rich, varied customs.
+You need help finding modern facilities and amenities in this off-the-beaten-path trek region, but you are blessed with an incredible diversity of natural beauty.

 Duration 16 Days